mahesh-panchal/nextflow-novice/_episodes/04-channels.md

 ~~~
 {: .language-groovy}

-In this example, the process `foo` runs three times as values
+In this example, the process `foo` runs three times since the input data
-from value type channels can be reused.
-This produces
+from the value type channel can be reused to make a complete input
-the pairings `1 and a`, `1 and b`, and `1 and c`.
-This is useful
+declaration.
+This produces the pairings `1 and a`, `1 and b`, and
-when using one process to generate an index that is then used
-for processing multiple input files in another process.
-The
-indexing process outputs are collected into a value channel,
-e.g., using `toList` or `collect`, that can be reused for
-multiple down stream processes.
+`1 and c`.

 > ## Exercises
 >